pivotal/docs-tap/overview.md

 You can install the Tanzu Application Platform components in one of two ways:

-* **Install as a package bundle (Recommended)**: Installing the components as part of the TAP repo bundle allows you to use the default, recommended Tanzu Application Platform experience.
-To install the TAP repo bundle, see [Installing Tanzu Application Platform](install.html).
+* **Install as a package bundle (Recommended)**: Installing the components as part of the Tanzu Application Platform repo bundle allows you to use the default, recommended Tanzu Application Platform experience.
+To install the Tanzu Application Platform repo bundle, see [Installing Tanzu Application Platform](install.html).
 * **Install components individually**: You can also choose to use the Tanzu Application Platform components independently of one another on